jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

   doing reviews, you're on some kind of team so keep that in your words, too.
   Besides, after a few suggestions from PR reviewers, it's no longer just code written by the PR author - it's code written by all of you!
 - Write like you know you could be wrong: Use questions and phrases like "it seems like" and "I think" before comments like "this is no longer needed".
   (It's a lot easier when you do make a mistake and it's easier for the reader to take the feedback or push back if they're pretty sure the code is correct as-is.)
 - Try to encourage discussion: Instead of just making a suggestion, consider opening up with a couple ideas and ask for additional ideas from the PR author.
 Even if you already have an idea, you never know what you might come up with together!

 Examples:

 > Can we remove this function?
 It looks like it's no longer needed.

-> Note the "we" and the question.
+Note the "we" and the question.
 Also "it looks like" - assuming you could be wrong.

 > How about we change this name from BookList to BookCollection?

-> It's a question and it's using "we".
+It's a question and it's using "we".

-> What do you think about trying to refactor this using a more general component here?
+> What do you think about trying to refactor this using a more general
+> component?

-> Attempting to start a discussion about possibilities instead of making a
-> specific suggestion - a great way to leverage your team.
+Attempting to start a discussion about possibilities instead of making a specific suggestion - a great way to leverage your team.

 ### Be Clear